vending-solution/msft-vending/README.md

    | TF_OWNER_ORG_NAME  	| The name of the GitHub organization that has the application installed and where the reusable workflows and modules will be consumed from. <br>This is the scope of the authentication request. 	|
    | TF_APP_ID          	| The GitHub application identifier.                                                                                                                                                              	|

-1. Setup GitHub repository secrets and variables
+1. Setup GitHub repository environment secrets and variables

    | Secret                	| Value                                                                                                                  	|
    |-----------------------	|------------------------------------------------------------------------------------------------------------------------	|